-Puerto-Rican born and Brooklyn-based director/choreographer Yanira Castro collaborates with a core group of performers and designers on individual projects under the name, a canary torsi.
-She and her collaborators work in a multiplicity of spaces: from warehouses, restrooms, and gardens to stages, embedding dances within visual and audio installations where the audience’s presence dramatically impacts the work.
+Yanira Castro is a Brooklyn-based director/choreographer from San Juan, Puerto Rico.
+Since 2009, she has collaborated with a core group of performers and designers on individual projects under the name, a canary torsi.
+She and her collaborators work in a multiplicity of spaces: from warehouses, restrooms, and gardens to the stage, embedding dances within visual and audio installations where the audience’s presence dramatically impacts the work.

 Castro received her B.A. in Theater & Dance and Literature from Amherst College.